Drum Set Price – Best Drum Brands Compared

-In this case study, I decided to determine drum set price of the 7 biggest drum manufacturers.
+In this case study, I decided to determine drum set cost of the 7 biggest drum manufacturers.
 To do this, I established my own measurement unit, PPS = price per shell.

 Some sets are sold as a 7 piece, some as a 3 piece set.
 That’s why I decided to find out the average cost per single element.